joelhochstetter/TheTippingPointPodcast/AcrossTheTippingPoint.md

 # Vision

 The world is changing too fast.
-We can't understand what is going on and if you try to hard you go insane.
+We can't understand what is going on and if you try too hard you go insane.

 Rapid technological, economic, political and cultural changes are sweeping society, that will re-define the world as we know it, demanding us to re-define our relationships with the society and each other.